GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 ### Genesys Cloud account

 * A Genesys Cloud license.
 For more information see, [Genesys Cloud Pricing](https://www.genesys.com/pricing "Goes to the Genesys Cloud pricing page") in the Genesys Cloud website.
-For this project, you need at least a Genesys Cloud CX 3 license and a botFlows license for your organization.
+For this project, you need at least a Genesys Cloud CX 3 license and a botFlows product for your organization.
 * Master Admin role.
 For more information see, [Roles and permissions overview](https://help.mypurecloud.com/?p=24360 "Goes to the Roles and permissions overview article") in the Genesys Cloud Resource Center.
 * Archy.
 For more information see, [Welcome to Archy](https://developer.genesys.cloud/devapps/archy/ "Goes to the Welcome to Archy page") in the Genesys Cloud Developer Center.
 * CX as Code.
 For more information see, [CX as Code](https://developer.genesys.cloud/api/rest/cx-as-code/ "Goes to the CX as Code page") in the Genesys Cloud Developer Center.